msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/Magic Form Builder.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Group_1215.png">
 </div>
-<p>Public officers tried out prototype on demo day.
+<p>Public officers tried out the prototype on demo day.
 The initial feedback
-was extremely positive.
+was extremely positive!
 Users agreed that the prompt-based approach of creating forms would save them time by providing a "template" to edit.
 At the same time, the PDF conversion mode drastically simplifies the process of digitalising paper forms.</p>